wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/master_worker.md

      (click to see answer)
    </div>
    <div markdown="1" class="ui segment content">
-        The execution completes in 61.50  seconds.
-Inspecting the task execution timeline we find that the master makes the first three scheduling decisions as:
+The execution completes in **61.51  seconds**.
+Inspecting the task execution timeline we find that the master makes the first three scheduling decisions as follows:

+  - Task #5 (2500 GFlop) on worker #3 (150 GFlop/sec)
+  - Task #1 (2000 GFlop) on worker #1 (100 GFlop/sec)
+  - Task #2 (1500 GFlop) on worker #2 (80 GFlop/sec)

+These decisions correspond to the "highest work first / highest speed first" strategy.

+When going from "highest work first" to "lowest work first", the execution time becomes **82.01 seconds**, that is 20.50 seconds slower!
+One intuition for this is that if we run first the "quick" tasks, then at the end of the execution one can be left waiting for a long task to finish.
+This is exactly what's happening here as seen in the task execution time line.
+We see that Task #5 starts last.
+Due to bad luck, it starts on Worker #1, the only idle host at that time.
+This is a worker with low bandwidth and not great speed.
+Since Task #5 has high data and high work, it any scheduled in which it doesn't start early is likely not going to be great.

    </div>
 </div>